-Join Doug Rose for an in-depth discussion in this video Managing executive stakeholders, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Managing executive stakeholders, part of Project Management Foundations: Communication.

 I once worked for a project where our…executive sponsor would come down…and talk directly with the developers.…The executive came from a development background,…so they figured they could speak the same language.…The developers knew that…the executive was a manager,…so they spoke back to them…using project management terms.…They saw his visit as an opportunity to try…and remove some obstacles in their way.…So he would ask how things were going,…and the developer would respond…with a long list of obstacles.…Then the executive sponsor would loop back to me…and ask why the developers were so bogged down.…